7.4 Corrective Action and Progressive Discipline

 Key Takeaways

-• Corrective action should focus on workplace expectations, facts, policy standards, and future behavior rather than punishment alone.
+• Corrective action focuses on workplace expectations, facts, policy standards, and future behavior rather than punishment alone.

-• Progressive discipline may include coaching, verbal warning, written warning, final warning, suspension, or termination, but serious misconduct can justify skipping steps.
+• Progressive discipline typically moves from coaching to verbal warning, written warning, final warning, suspension, and termination, but serious misconduct can justify skipping steps.

-• Before discipline, HR should confirm facts, check policy, compare similar cases, consider protected activity, and review retaliation risk.
+• Before discipline, HR confirms facts, checks policy and prior notice, compares similar cases, and reviews protected activity and retaliation risk.

 Corrective Action as a Performance and Conduct Tool

-Corrective action is the process of addressing conduct or performance that does not meet workplace expectations.
-The goal is usually to correct the problem, protect the organization, and communicate consequences.
-The PHR exam generally favors discipline that is factual, consistent, policy-based, and documented.
-It does not favor discipline based on frustration, stereotypes, protected activity, or incomplete investigation.
+Corrective action is the process of addressing conduct or performance that falls short of workplace expectations.
+Its goal is usually to correct the problem, protect the organization, and communicate consequences.
+The PHR exam favors discipline that is factual, consistent, policy-based, and documented.
+It does not favor discipline driven by frustration, stereotypes, protected activity, or an incomplete investigation.

-Progressive discipline uses increasing levels of response when problems continue.
-A common sequence is coaching, verbal warning, written warning, final warning, suspension, and termination.
-The exact labels depend on policy.
-The important PHR point is that progression is not automatic in every case.
-Serious misconduct, threats, violence, severe harassment, dishonesty, safety violations, or major policy breaches may justify stronger action without every prior step.
+Progressive discipline applies increasing levels of response as problems continue.
+A common sequence is coaching, verbal warning, written warning, final warning, suspension, and termination, though exact labels depend on policy.
+The crucial PHR point is that progression is not automatic in every case.
+Serious misconduct — threats, violence, severe harassment, dishonesty, gross safety violations, or theft — can justify stronger action without every prior step.

 Discipline Decision Grid